tystar86/python_exercises/Tasks/data_structures.md

 ```

 #11.
->Write a Python program to compare two unordered lists (not sets).
+>Write a function to compare two unordered lists (not sets).

 **Expected Output:**
 ```